Priyanshu6055/Priyanshu6055/README.md

 In my professional and personal projects, I have built systems such as an **AI-powered Smart Expense Tracker** and an **enterprise-style Hostel Management Software**, where I implemented features like **JWT authentication, approval workflows, database design, and performance-optimized APIs**.
 I focus on writing **clean, maintainable code** and following **best practices** to ensure long-term scalability.

-I am particularly interested in **system design, RESTful APIs, and cloud-ready deployments**, and I continuously work on improving my skills in **modern JavaScript frameworks, Laravel, and backend development**.
+I am particularly interested in **system design, RESTful APIs, and cloud-ready deployments**, and I continuously work on improving my skills in **modern JavaScript frameworks, and backend development**.
 I believe in learning by building, and I enjoy solving real-world problems through technology.

 Currently, I’m focused on **growing as a software engineer**, deepening my understanding of **backend systems and DevOps fundamentals**, and contributing to impactful products that improve efficiency and user experience.